ndsi6382/Simple_Invoice_Generator/README.md

 are no *expected* problems to occur, avoid using spaces in paths to be safe.

 ## CSV Handling
-An example .csv will be included in the sample folder soon.
+An example .csv will be included in the `samples` folder soon.
 .csv files are expected to contain at least 6 headers named as follows:
+- `name` : Recipient name
-Recipient name: `name`, Recipient details (line 1): `contact1`, Recipient details (line 2 - optional): `contact2`, Activity description: `desc`, Activity quantity: `qty`, Unit price: `unitPrc`.
+- `contact1` : Recipient details (line 1)
+- `contact2` : Recipient details (line 2 - optional)
+- `desc` : Activity description
+- `qty` : Activity quantity
+- `unitPrc` : Unit price
 Recipient fields may be empty in order to accomodate invoices where there is more than one activity.
 Entries in the .csv file that contain an empty `name` and `contact1` field but filled `desc`, `qty`, and `unitPrc` fields will be attributed to the recipient details above.

 ## Further Updates
 - Implement functionality for custom invoice numbers, custom output filenames